mr-pablinho/personal-web/README.md

 # Personal Professional and Academic Webpage

-This is the README file for my professional and academic webpage.
+This is my professional and academic webpage.
 In this webpage, I aim to showcase my professional experience, research projects and other topics I am interested in.

 ## License